LayerManager/layman/doc/data-storage.md

 ### Filesystem
 Data is saved to LAYMAN_DATA_DIR directory, LAYMAN_QGIS_DATA_DIR directory, and GeoServer data directory.

-**Workspace directory** is created in LAYMAN_DATA_DIR directory for every created [workspace](models.md#workspace).
-Name of the workspace directory is the same as workspace name.

-**Publication directory** is created inside workspace directory for each publication (e.g. map or layer) the user published.
-Name of the publication directory is the same as name of the publication (e.g. layername or mapname).
+**Publication directory** is created inside LAYMAN_DATA_DIR directory for each publication (e.g. map or layer) the user published.
+Name of the publication directory is UUID of the publication.
 Publication-related information is saved in publication directory.

-**QGIS workspace directory** is created in LAYMAN_QGIS_DATA_DIR directory for every created [workspace](models.md#workspace).
-Name of the workspace directory is the same as workspace name.

-**QGIS layer directory** is created inside QGIS workspace directory for each layer with QGIS style the user published.
-Name of the publication directory is the same as name of the layer.
+**QGIS layer directory** is created in LAYMAN_QGIS_DATA_DIR directory for each layer with QGIS style the user published.
+Name of the publication directory is UUID of the layer.
 QGS project with style definition is stored in this directory for WMS purpose.

 **Normalized raster directory** named `normalized_raster_data` is created in GeoServer data directory.

-**Normalized raster workspace directory** is created in Normalized raster directory for every [workspace](models.md#workspace) with at least one raster layer.
-Name of the workspace directory is the same as workspace name.

-**Normalized raster layer directory** is created inside Normalized raster workspace directory for every raster layer.
-Name of the publication directory is the same as name of the layer.
+**Normalized raster layer directory** is created inside Normalized raster directory for every raster layer.
+Name of the publication directory is UUID of the layer.
 Normalized raster is stored in this directory for WMS purpose.
 In case of [timeseries](models.md#timeseries) layer, additional files holding e.g. [time_regex](rest.md#post-workspace-layers) are created too.

 Filesystem is used as persistent data store, so data survives Layman restart.